Open spine vs. minimally invasive discectomy surgery

 - The disruption and detachment of muscles and other soft tissue

-- The removal of an entire intervertebral disc
+- The removal of an entire spinal disc

 - Spinal fusion using bone grafts, screws, rods and other implants

-Once the surgeon reaches the spine through the large, muscle-tearing incision in the back, the surgeon will remove the damaged disc and fuse together the two surrounding vertebrae using a metal cage and screws.
-This creates stability in the spine, but also results in very limited mobility in that area of the spine and a higher risk of complications if the body rejects the metal inserts.
+Once the surgeon reaches the spine through the large, muscle-disrupting incision in the back, the surgeon will sometimes need to remove the damaged disc and fuse together the two surrounding vertebrae using a metal cage and screws.
+This may improve stability in the spine, but also results in limited mobility in that area of the spine and a higher risk of complications compared to minimally invasive surgery.^

 Minimally invasive discectomy

 With advancements in technology, minimally invasive discectomy surgery is possible.
 What’s unique about these minimally invasive procedures at Laser Spine Institute is that they involve: